 Our lives will ALWAYS be full of ups and down, tears and laughter.
 We can’t change that, BUT we can change the way we approach things and focus on how God will sustain us.

 A song that has helped me through some rough spots is “God On the Mountain by Lynda Randle.
 You can listen to it here: God On the Mountain

 When we are on top of the mountain and everything is going great, we’re just sailing through life; but when we’re down in the valley where things are rocky, that’s the time that our faith grows.
 We will have trials – our health may be a problem, our finances may tank and a myriad of other things go wrong.

 Faith in the midst of adversity is like the sun breaking through the clouds.
 It is a time to draw closer to the Lord, listen with your heart and trust him more.
 PRAY!
 PRAY!
 PRAY!
 Ask the Lord to bless you with wisdom, strength and increased faith.

 Be sure to check out another of my articles: Who Will Fight for Them?

-Please take a moment to leave a comment or an idea for an article:
+Please take a moment and leave a comment or suggestions for an article: